THE SOLUTION TO

 Our team of Social Research Analysts and Coaches utilizes our proprietary methodology to sift through 1000’S of public records, softwares and subscription-based databases to uncover the most relevant information about your business connections' social network.
 We have multiple eyes verifying the information we gather, and put the network puzzle together for you.
 Upon our discovery of important points of connection for you associated with each business contact, we will coach you with the Guiding Questions to bring up to your business contact regarding their network.

-You have the choice of selecting a package of 5, 10 or 25+ contact names for us to research and coach you on.
+You have the choice of selecting an individual or subscription-based package of contact names for us to research and coach you on.
 You can include in your package client, prospect, and/or intermediary names.
 We will seek to find important points of connection affiliated with each of the names you send us.
 We will also electronically sign a confidentiality agreement.

 You will receive a call from one of our Social Researchers to share the contact names and some background information on them (because there are a lot of Robert Smith’s out there!).
 On this call, you can also let us what information you don’t care about (ie. I don’t need to know about his colleagues, etc.), and a bit more about yourself and your firm's target client type.